 Noble and Matthews have two children together, baby boy William Clay Matthews IV, and daughter Madeline Joy Matthews.

-Noble, whom is eight years Matthews’ senior, attended college at George Mason University before studying interior design at the Fashion Institute for Design and Merchandising in Los Angeles, California.
+Noble, who is eight years younger than Matthews, attended college at George Mason University before studying interior design at the Fashion Institute for Design and Merchandising in Los Angeles, California.

-During the offseason the couple reportedly live together in Calabasas, California, nearby to where the outside linebacker grew up.
+During the offseason the couple reportedly live together in Calabasas, California, near where the outside linebacker grew up.